arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Opta.md

 - **Why is the Simulation Mode disabled in PLC IDE?**

-    The Simulation Mode is not available in the PLC IDE due to the runtime implementation as, including the Arduino code, it would not be capable of simulating reliably that part.
+    The Simulation Mode is unavailable in the PLC IDE because the runtime implementation, including the Arduino code, would not reliably support simulation for that part.

 - **What input options are available on Opta®?**